ItsJustJarvis/DGL114-ProcessPortfolio/README.md

 |---|
 |![IGN Screenshot](photos/IGN.jpg)|

-One app that I have had some significant trouble with is the IGN app (shown below).
+One app that I have had some significant trouble with is the IGN app (shown above).
 This application has been updated quite regularily since I began using it, which at least shows a commitment to providing a better user experience.
 However, overall I would consider this app "poor" in terms of interface.

 One thing that I find frustrating with the apps interface is their inconsistent use of laypout/interaction methods.
 Switching between vertically stacked articles, horizontal scrolling sections, and then thumbnails laid out in a grid format make the experience harder then it needs to be.
 Aditionally the navigation menu at the top is not presented in a way that you can browse the options without horizontal scrolling.
 Personally I beleive that you should stick to one method of interaction in your design (at least on a per-page basis) to provide a consistent experience.
 I find horizontal scrolling to be less attractive, and a hinderence to the apps usability overall.